Cluny Abbey: Organisation

+The customs of Cluny represented a shift from the earlier ideal of a Benedictine monastery as an agriculturally self-sufficient unit.
+The Benedictine model was similar to the contemporary villa of the more Romanised parts of Europe and the manor of the more feudal parts, in which each member did physical labour as well as offering prayer.

+In 817 St Benedict of Aniane, the "second Benedict", developed monastic constitutions at the urging of Louis the Pious to govern all the Carolingian monasteries.
+He acknowledged that the Black Monks no longer supported themselves by physical labour.
+Cluny's agreement to offer perpetual prayer (laus perennis, literally "perpetual praise") meant that it had increased a specialization in roles.

+As perhaps the wealthiest monastic house of the Western world, Cluny hired managers and workers to do the traditional labour of monks.
+The Cluniac monks devoted themselves to almost constant prayer, thus elevating their position into a profession.
+At least by the 1100s, Cluniac monks recited 138 psalms each day, rising to 215 in Lent.

+Despite the monastic ideal of a frugal life, Cluny Abbey commissioned candelabras of solid silver and gold chalices made with precious gems for use at the abbey Masses.
+Instead of being limited to the traditional fare of broth and porridge, the monks ate very well, enjoying roasted chickens (a luxury in France then), wines from their vineyards and cheeses made by their employees.
+The monks wore the finest linen religious habits and silk vestments at Mass.
+Artefacts exemplifying the wealth of Cluny Abbey are today on display at the Musée de Cluny in Paris.

 Cluny's influence

 The Consecration of Cluny III by Pope Urban II, 12th century (Bibliothèque Nationale de France).

 The abbey at Cluny was the motherhouse of the Congregation of Cluny.

 In the fragmented and localized Europe of the 10th and 11th centuries, the Cluniac network extended its reforming influence far.
 Free of lay and episcopal interference, and responsible only to the papacy (which was in a state of weakness and disorder, with rival popes supported by competing nobles), Cluny was seen to have revitalized the Norman church, reorganized the royal French monastery at Fleury and inspired St Dunstan in England.
-There were no official English Cluniac priories until that of Lewes in Sussex, founded by the Anglo-Norman earl William de Warenne c.
-1077.
-The best-preserved Cluniac houses in England are Castle Acre Priory, Norfolk, and Wenlock Priory, Shropshire.
-It is thought that there were only three Cluniac nunneries in England, one of them being Delapré Abbey at Northampton.

-Until the reign of Henry VI, all Cluniac houses in England were French, governed by French priors and directly controlled from Cluny.
-Henry's act of raising the English priories to independent abbeys was a political gesture, a mark of England's nascent national consciousness.

 The early Cluniac establishments had offered refuges from a disordered world but by the late 11th century, Cluniac piety permeated society.
 This is the period that achieved the final Christianization of the heartland of Europe.
 By the twelfth century there were 314 monasteries across Europe paying allegiance to Cluny.

 Pope Callixtus II was elected at the papal election, 1119 at Cluny.